fastoch/Networking-Fundamentals-TechWorld-with-Nana/README.md

 - There's a list of common ports (known ports) for each type of application/service
 - The Operating System is in charge of routing incoming traffic to the proper application/service

-## Limitation 1: Single Point of Failure
+## Limitations of having one physical server

-So far, we've been running our e-commerce web application on a single server.
+So far, we've been running our e-commerce platform on a single server.
-What if something happens to this server?
+- **Single point of failure**: what if something happens to this server?
+- **Limited scalability**: even a powerful server might not be enough to handle a sudden increase in client requests
+- **Inefficient resource utilization**: what if activity decreases and you're paying for more resources than you need?
+- **Downtime during maintenance**: your platform remains unavailable until maintenance is over

 # Phase 2: Virtual Machines (VMs)

+## The virtualization revolution (2000s)

+To answer the limitations of the old infrastructure model, we moved to virtualization.
+Running multiple virtual machines on one physical server.

 ---
-9/38
+11/38